mcv-m6-video/mcv-m6-2020-team4/README.md

 - [Diego Alejandro Velázquez](https://github.com/dvd42) - diegovd0296@gmail.com

 ## Summary
 This repository contains all the needed files to compleat the task for the M6 Video analysis module at the masters of Computer Vision for Team 4.
-Find also in the README file the link to our slides for each week with a detailed explanation of the developed algorithms.
+Find also in the README file the link to our slides for each week with a detailed explanation of the developed algorithms and the report of the work done.
 There is also a little scheme of the files contained in each folder.
-Find in the results folder a pdf version of the final presentation.
+Find in the results folder a pdf version of the final presentation and the report.

 ## Usage 💻